pattisahusiwa/webcrawler/README.md

 # WebCrawler

 This project is created to fulfill job interview test.
 The test requirement can be seen in the figure below.
-The main objective of this project is to add product to chart without using browser automation.
+The main objective of this project is to add product to a bag without using browser automation.

 ![](requirement.png)